rpgreview/papersandpaychecks/cow-orkers.md

 Rolled Wealth: Under character class backgrounds where it reads "Perception", this should be "Sense (various)", which can be distributed as desired.

 Hobby: The core rules say that a Hobby "... cannot be used as a replacement for an existing skill or knowledge, and by definition, represents an amateur activity."
 A character can, however, use an existing skill as replacement for Hobby acquired as part of their background.
-For example, whilst one cannot have Hobby (English) because there is alread an English skill, a character can use of Hobby skill ranks acquired through childhood and adolescence in Language (English) instead.
+For example, whilst one cannot have Hobby (English) because there is already an English skill, a character can use of Hobby skill ranks acquired through childhood and adolescence in Language (English) instead.
 Hobbies can also be used to replace professionally acquired skills, i.e., they always costs 1 Skill Point.

 Intellect Fortress: Observant-management types may notice that this appears twice with two different descriptions.
 Surprisingly, both apply!
-A manager (or some other weird home-brew character profession) may have either activiated at a particular but not both.
+A manager (or some other weird home-brew character profession) may have either activated at a particular but not both.
 By default characters with an Intellect Fortress operating will use it to gain bonus the hit points.
 However, if a manager so chooses, they can make an inspiring speech, shedding those hit points and distributing the +2 bonus across all those that have heard it (*not* including the Manager themselves).
 The loss of their own bonus is because the speech was so inspiring, so heartfelt, that they've opened themselves up to an attack by others.
 Also, note that the Manager must still have bonus hit points left from the default version of the Intellect Fortress.

 **1.7 Perks**